levoxtrip/aSearchForLostTime/docs/VVVV/Stride/InstancingInStride.md

 *Example patch is available in the Help Browser in VVVV*

 ## Setting material values for each instance
-If we want to create different material properties for each instance we can use `ColorPerInstance` and `ValuePerInstance` and plug them into your material node.
+If we want to create different material properties for each instance we can use `ColorPerInstance` and `ValuePerInstance` and plug them into the material node.